 Bent-over bar rowing

-Rowing is a must-have multi-joint exercise for the back.
+Rowing is a must-do multi-joint exercise for the back.
 It targets muscle thickening, particularly the trapezius and rhomboids.

-- Execution: Lean your torso about 45°, keep your back straight and pull the bar towards your abdomen.
+- Execution: Bend your torso to about 45°, keep your back straight and pull the bar towards your abdomen.

-- Tip: Stabilize your torso to avoid putting excessive strain on your lower back.
+- Tip: Stabilize your core to avoid excessive stress on your lower back.

 Vertical pulley row